How To Pass A List Variable To Subprocess.call Command In Python

 subprocess.call("service delete $apps", shell=True)

-This is wrong because apps is not a shell variable.
+is not a shell variable.
 Passing a python string variable works out of the box.

-In[12]:daemon='ntp'In[13]:sb.call(["service",daemon,"status"])ntp.service - LSB:StartNTPdaemonLoaded:loaded(/etc/init.d/ntp;bad;vendor preset:enabled)Active:active(running)sinceMon2019-03-04 01:37:43 IST;1day13hagoDocs:man:systemd-sysv-generator(8)Process:2045 ExecStart=/etc/init.d/ntpstart(code=exited,status=0/SUCCESS)Tasks:1Memory:2.1MCPU:6.816sCGroup:/system.slice/ntp.service└─2345/usr/sbin/ntpd-p/var/run/ntpd.pid-g-u123:130Warning:Journalhasbeenrotatedsinceunitwasstarted.Logoutputisincompleteorunavailable.Out[13]:0
+In[12]:daemon='ntp'In[13]:sb.call(["service",daemon,"status"])●ntp.service - LSB:StartNTPdaemonLoaded:loaded(/etc/init.d/ntp;bad;vendor preset:enabled)Active:active(running)sinceMon2019-03-04 01:37:43 IST;1day13hagoDocs:man:systemd-sysv-generator(8)Process:2045 ExecStart=/etc/init.d/ntpstart(code=exited,status=0/SUCCESS)Tasks:1Memory:2.1MCPU:6.816sCGroup:/system.slice/ntp.service└─2345/usr/sbin/ntpd-p/var/run/ntpd.pid-g-u123:130Warning:Journalhasbeenrotatedsinceunitwasstarted.Logoutputisincompleteorunavailable.Out[13]:0

 However to pass anything other than strings you would have to manually do some type conversion, so for lists you would have to do something like this.